 Trip Summary and Itinerary Map

-- Reach the top of the world in serious comfort
+- Reach the North Pole in serious comfort

-- Sail via Svalbard, Greenland and Iceland adding spectacular scenery and wildlife opportunities
+- Sail north via Svalbard's dramatic coastline adding spectacular scenery and wildlife opportunities

-- Avoid the need for a Russian VISA
+- Avoid the need for a Russian visa with charter flights from Paris to Svalbard

-- Sail on board the world's first luxury hybrid powered ice breaker
+- Sail on board the world's first luxury hybrid-powered icebreaker, purpose-built for polar expeditions

-The largest island in the Svalbard archipelago, its name meaning “pointed mountains” in German, Spitsbergen is the last piece of land before the Arctic ice floe.
-Aboard your ship, you will sail along the extremely spectacular coastline of this icy land.
-Between millennial glaciers and rugged mountains, you will discover a jagged coastline, hollowed-out by fjords.
-A unique setting, the refuge of a particularly rich avifauna, offering you the possibility of taking fabulous photographs from the deck of your ship.
+The largest island in the Svalbard archipelago, Spitsbergen is the last piece of land before you strike out into the unknown towards the North Pole.
+Aboard your ship, you will sail along the spectacular coastline of an aptly named landscape; the word Spitsbergen means “pointed mountains” in German.
+Between age-old glaciers and rugged mountains, you will discover a jagged coastline, hollowed out by fjords.
+In a unique setting, we recommend spending as much time out on deck as possible to enjoy the glorious views as you head north.

-Enjoy the absolutely unique experience of sailing to the heart of the ice floe, this vast expanse of virgin, immaculate ice.
-The landscapes are constantly changing, shifting from a smooth, flat wilderness to a chaos of ice, then to channels of open water.
-The ship will sail along these naturally open channels and through the areas where the frozen layer is thinnest, offering you the chance to experience magic maritime moments in the midst of drifting sea ice.
-It will also often be an opportunity to see a particular kind of fauna, totally dependent on the ice floe: birds, seals and polar bears.
+Enjoy the absolutely unique experience of sailing to the heart of the ice floe, a vast expanse of immaculate ice.
+The landscapes are constantly changing, shifting from a smooth, flat wilderness to chaos of ice, then to channels of open water.
+The ship will sail along these naturally open channels and power through the areas where the frozen layer is thinnest.
+There may be opportunities for wildlife encounters as you head north, so keep your eyes peeled for seals, birds, and perhaps even a polar bear if you are lucky.
+Take advantage of the midnight sun to soak up the otherworldly atmosphere.

 Day 8: Geographic North Pole

 Defined by a 90° North latitude, the Geographic North Pole lies on the Earth’s rotational axis, at the intersection of all meridians.
-Plunged into darkness for six months of the year, then lit by the sun for the following six months, this mythical site, permanently covered in ice and remote from any land, has fascinated generations of explorers.
-So far, only a very few people have ever reached it: an exploit which is now accessible to you aboard the Commandant-Charcot.
+Plunged into darkness for six months of the year, then lit by the sun for the following six months, this mythical site, permanently covered in ice and far from any land, has fascinated generations of explorers.
+Only a select group of intrepid explorers have ever reached this far north, so you are part of a very exclusive group!

 NOTE: This itinerary is for guidance only as each voyage will vary depending on ice and weather conditions, and opportunities to see wildlife.
 Flexibility is key and all part of the adventure of an expeditionary cruise.